 While lending institutions have been legally obligated (for loans closed after July 1999) to cancel Private Mortgage Insurance (PMI) when the loan balance goes below 78% of the price of purchase, they do not have to take similar action if the equity is more than 22%.
 (Certain "higher risk" morgages are not included.)
 The good news is that you can cancel your PMI yourself (for your loan that closed past July '99), regardless of the original price of purchase, once the equity climbs to twenty percent.

-Familiarize yourself with your mortgage statements to keep a running total of principal payments.
-You'll want to stay aware of the the purchase prices of the houses that are selling around you.
-You've been paying mostly interest if your mortgage loan closed fewer than 5 years ago, so your principal probably hasn't lowered much.
+Analyze your statements often.
+Make yourself aware of the selling prices of other houses in your neighborhood.
+You are paying mostly interest if you closed your mortgage fewer than 5 years ago, so your principal probably hasn't been reduced by much.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.